Pye of Cambridge

-CURRENTLY THESE TOURS ARE POSTPONED.
-PLEASE SEE THE MUSEUM WEBSITE FOR ANY UPDATES
+PLEASE SEE THE MUSEUM WEBSITE FOR FURTHER DETAILS

 Upcoming "Story of Pye" Presentations

-Because of the current difficulty in holding our usual live "Story of Pye" presentations, we have prepared a video which covers some of the this material.
+However, because some may have difficulty in attending the live presentations, we have prepared a video which covers some of this material.

-Focus on exhibits from the museum ... (to learn more, click on the links)
+Focus on some exhibits from the museum ... (to learn more, click on the links)